‘It was a miracle’: Baby boy comes back to life after being pronounced dead

 So far, Brittany says there are no signs of new brain damage.

-“I can see it in his eyes,” Lane explained.
-“I can see that he loves me, he knows I’m mom, and he knows I’m here.”
+“I can see it in his eyes,” she explained.
+“I can see that he loves me.
+He knows I’m mom, and he knows I’m here.”

 Although the little guy is still in the ICU, Kingston came off the vent on Wednesday.